nathancatania/website-2020/content/posts/deploy-netskope-cloud-exchange/index.md

 ## Requirements
 You will need the following to install Cloud Exchange:
 * Linux system capable of supporting the docker.io release of Docker, and Docker Compose.
-We recommend Ubuntu 20.04 LTS or Red Hat 8.1.
+We recommend Ubuntu 20.04 LTS.
 * A virtual machine with the following system requirements:
   * 2 vCPU
   * 4 GB of memory